Global Entrepreneurship Week 2013 took place in Israel during the 17-24 of November 2013.

 - It's very important to study your field very well

-- A business' name and logo need to be related to the business area.
+- A business' name and logo need to be related to the business concept

 - We need to be aware of our limits and get help from professionals in areas we don't understand, and which aren't at the heart of the business.